Ivanhoe will get a new pocket park as part of the Victorian Government’s $154 million investment in greening our growing suburbs.

 Funding for the next round of the program will be open to eligible local government areas from 1 June with grants of up to $1.3 million available for a new pocket park and $275,000 for a new dog park.

-Quote attributable to Member for Ivanhoe Anthony Carbines MP
+Member for Ivanhoe Anthony Carbines MP

 “This is a great initiative which will enhance our existing parkland and give our growing community even more green space to enjoy.”